Table of content

 Even with multiple users, you can keep your content consistent and avoid chaos.
 With the right roles and workflows, you can ensure smooth collaboration without headaches.

-Simple TYPO3 SEO tips
+Simple TYPO3 SEO Tips

 Luckily, TYPO3 makes it easy with a few simple tips!
 Here's how to improve your website's SEO: